Lorenzo0111/RocketPlaceholders/README.md

 # Information

-[RocketPlaceholders][spigot] is a CustomPlaceholders plugin!
+[RocketPlaceholders][spigot] is a minecraft plugin to add custom placeholders with conditions to PlaceholderAPI!
-With this plugin you can create custom placeholders based on PlaceholderAPI

 ## Usage

 You can read the plugin wiki [here](https://docs.rocketplugins.space/rocketplaceholders/starting)